 The soccer season runs from September through to May every year.
 You can purchase tickets to see a match if available or do a stadium tour of PSG’s home ground and see where players like Neymar play and train.

 Many refer to this as an absolute eye-sore in Paris but it does have some magnificent views over the city as well.
 There is a viewing platform at the top as well as a viewing level that is enclosed.

 Open daily from 09.30 am until 11.30 pm

 15 euros per person

-Have a photoshoot done with a photographer
+Have a photoshoot with a professional photographer in Paris

 Make a bottle of perfume

 This one may be for some of the mom’s with teen girls.
 You can go to many shops in Paris and make a perfume that you pick yourself.
-This would be a great bonding exercise for the family and you would have a souviner for a long time after you leave Paris
+This would be a great bonding exercise for the family and you would have a souvenir for a long time after you leave Paris

 Escape Rooms in Paris